andifalk/spring-cloud-gateway-workshop/architecture/README.md

 The main contents for this workshop consist of the following directories:

 * __reactive-playground__:
-  In this sub-directory you find a demo application that provides a unit test class with lots of examples on implementing reactive streams using project reactor.
+  In this subdirectory you find a demo application that provides a unit test class with lots of examples on implementing reactive streams using project reactor.
 * __microservices__:
   Here you find the provided backend microservices, both implemented using Java and Spring Boot and providing a REST API.
 You find these in the following subdirectories:
     * customer-service
     * product-service
 * __labs__:
-  In this directory you find the workshop lab parts.
+  In this directory you find several workshop labs.
+Each lab contains two subdirectories:
-    * initial: This will be the starting point to implement code as part of this workshop
-        - product: This is the provided sample product server microservice
+    * __initial__: This is always the starting point for each workshop lab (this way attendees can always jump in with the next lab even if somebody could not finish the previous lab).
-        - ui: This is the provided sample product ui client microservice
+        - api-gateway: This is the initial spring cloud gateway microservice to start the workshop lab
-    * solution: This is the reference solution for this workshop (please do NOT look into this now)
+    * __solution__: This is the reference solution for this workshop (please do NOT look into this now)
-        - product: This is the reference solution of a OAuth2/OIDC product server microservice
-        - ui: This is the reference solution of a OAuth2/OIDC product ui client microservice
+        - api-gateway: This is the reference solution of the corresponding lab for the spring cloud gateway microservice

+> **Note:** Lab 5 also contains the product-service microservice as part of the _initial_ and _solution_ folders.
+This is required as part of the secure communication topic of lab5.

 > **Info:** You can find more information on building OAuth 2.0/OIDC secured microservices with spring in [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2)